devmaxup/mern-template/README.md

 1. Install NodeJS, MongoDB and Nginx or Apache
 1. Install pm2 deamon on server `npm install pm2 -g` (more info http://pm2.keymetrics.io/)
 1. Clone code to some folder `git clone replace-with-provided-repo-url`
-1. Navigate to project folder and copy env files `cp client/.env.example client/.env && cp server/.env.example server/.env`
+1. Navigate to project folder and copy env files `cp server/.env server/.env.production`
-1. Edit `client/.env` to specify server url and `server/.env` if you want to change default port
+1. Edit `client/.env.production` to specify server url and `server/.env.production` if you want to change default port
 1. Build front-end with `yarn build`
-1. Navigate to server subfolder and run deamon `pm2 start ./bin/www`
+1. Navigate to server subfolder and run deamon `yarn prod:start`
-1. Configure Nginx or Apache to serve statics from `client/build` folder and proxy your domain to specified at `server/.env` app port
+1. Configure Nginx or Apache to serve statics from `client/build` folder and proxy your domain to specified at `server/.env.production` app port
 (nginx example https://stackoverflow.com/questions/29383159/how-do-you-serve-static-files-from-an-nginx-server-acting-as-a-reverse-proxy-for with 80 port instead 8080 and proper path for statics, of course)

 To update app:
 1. Navigate to project folder and pull new code `git pull`
 1. Build front-end with `yarn build`
-1. Navigate to server subfolder and restart deamon `pm2 restart ./bin/www`
+1. Navigate to server subfolder and restart deamon `yarn prod:restart`